-Have you ever noticed that as you begin learning, thinking and talking about your mental health, the reasons for your suffering can (in part) be traced back to our ways of living and the systems of ideas we cling to?
-For instance, as we devote much of our time and energy to earing money or building businesses to participate in a capitalistic system, a natural consequence of this pattern can be the neglect of mental health and relationships.
+Have you ever noticed that as you begin learning, thinking and talking about your mental health, the reasons for your suffering can (in part) be traced back to our ways of living and the systems of ideas we love to believe?
+For instance, as we devote much of our time and energy to earning money or building businesses to participate in a capitalistic system, a natural consequence of this pattern can be the neglect of mental health and relationships.
 Then as we neglect these essential parts of our being through these living patterns, we tend to develop symptoms and become sick (possibly both physically and mentally).

 Those who may be particularly affected by falling into the trap of mental health and relational neglect would be parents of children.
-This is likely true because of the many extra financial obligations that come as a result of raising a family.
-Sometimes parents are required to work excessive hours or multiple jobs just to keep up with regular bills and provide for the many additional needs (and wants) of the family unit.
+Parents have many additional financial obligations that come as a result of raising a family.
+Sometimes parents are required to work excessive hours or multiple jobs to keep up with regular bills and provide for the many additional needs (and wants) of the family unit.
 Meeting these needs and wants can easily get prioritized over essential health and relational care activities.
-Children may therefore experience varying degrees of neglect as their parents become more unavailable, more preoccupied, and more unwell.
+Children may, therefore, experience varying degrees of neglect as their parents become more unavailable, more preoccupied, and more unwell.